AniruthSuresh/CIFAR---10-Classification/README.md

-# CIFAR-10 Classification Using CNN
+# CIFAR-10 Classification Using CNN (Optimised using Keras Tuner)

 ## Objective
 The objective of this project is to effectively classify images into 10 different classes: ["aeroplane", "automobile", "bird", "cat", "deer", "dog", "frog", "horse", "ship", "truck"] using Convolutional Neural Networks (CNNs).